 - Do what you love: And how do you apply this passion for your purpose?
 To find your purpose, you need to figure out how you can best use your passions and skills to achieve your unique goals and solve your unique problems.

 - Think about the moments that brought you the greatest joy in your life: These moments might be a clue to a powerful life purpose.
 Close your eyes, go back, and think hard.

 - Make time for yourself: Nothing will work if you don’t have time for yourself.
 You have to invest in yourself if you want the benefits.
 Plan a short or long sabbatical as per your limitations and do stuff that you want to do.
 Go out and play.

 - Keep the child inside you live: Remember the things you did as a child?
 I sued to draw and make puppets the whole day.
 Art and craft are still my passion.
 Recollect those memories.
 Your life purpose may be hidden in those sweet memories.
 Never kill the child inside you.

 - Take external guidance: If you’re not able to find your life purpose, you can also take guidance from professionals who can help you.
 You can reach out to a certified psychological counselor or your spiritual master if any.
 Even a close friend may be able to help you find your life purpose.
 Don’t feel shy — just ask for help if you need it.

-Finding your life purpose is a life-long journey.
+Finding your life purpose is a continuing journey.
 It’s okay to take it one step at a time.
 It’s normal to pause and reevaluate regularly.
 And it’s okay to feel overwhelmed.
 Nothing worth doing is easy, and this won’t always be easy.

 You may encounter frustrations and challenges along the way.
 Some days, you’ll throw your hands up in the air in defeat but DON’T GIVE UP.